michal-h21/make4ht/README.md

 # Output file formats and extensions

 The default output format used by `make4ht` is `html5`.
-You can request different format using `--format` option.
+Different format can be requested using the `--format` option.
 Supported formats are:

  - `xhtml`
  - `html5`
  - `odt`

-It is also possible to load extensions using the `--format` option.
+The `--format` option can be also used for extension loading.

 ## Extensions